ayedo/jooq-modelator/README.md

         // MIGRATION ENGINE RELATED CONFIGURATION

         // Which migration engine to use.
-        // Possible values are: 'FLYWAY', 'LIQUIBASE'
-        migrationEngine = 'FLYWAY' // required, this is an example
+        // Possible values are: 'FLYWAY', or 'LIQUIBASE'. migrationEngine = 'FLYWAY' // required, this is an example

         // a list of paths to the folders containing the migration files